Language and gender: Listening and attentiveness

 In a conversation, meaning does not reside in the words spoken, but is filled in by the person listening.
 Each person decides if they think others are speaking in the spirit of differing status or symmetrical connection.
 The likelihood that individuals will tend to interpret someone else's words as one or the other depends more on the hearer's own focus, concerns, and habits than on the spirit in which the words were intended.

-It appears that women attach more weight than men to the importance of listening in conversation, with its connotations of power to the listener as confidant of the speaker.
-This attachment of import by women to listening is inferred by women's normally lower rate of interruption – i.e., disrupting the flow of conversation with a topic unrelated to the previous one – and by their largely increased use of minimal responses in relation to men.
+It appears that women attach more importance than men to listening in conversation, with its connotations of power to the listener as confidant of the speaker.
+This attachment of importance by women to listening is inferred from women's normally lower rate of interruption – i.e., disrupting the flow of conversation with a topic unrelated to the previous one – and by their largely increased use of minimal responses in relation to men.
 Men, however, interrupt far more frequently with non-related topics, especially in the mixed sex setting and, far from rendering a female speaker's responses minimal, are apt to greet her conversational spotlights with silence, as the work of Victoria DeFrancisco demonstrates.

 When men talk, women listen and agree.
 However men tend to misinterpret this agreement, which was intended in a spirit of connection, as a reflection of status and power.
 A man might conclude that a woman is indecisive or insecure as a result of her listening and attempts of acknowledgment.
 When in all actuality, a woman's reasons for behaving this way have nothing to do with her attitudes toward her knowledge, but are a result of her attitudes toward her relationships.
 The act of giving information frames the speaker with a higher status, while the act of listening frames the listener as lower.
 However, when women listen to men, they are not necessarily thinking in terms of status, but in terms of connection and support.